doriansmiley/codestrap-programs/apprenticeships/curriculum.md

 ## Pick a Track

-Once you have basic developed skills you need to pick a track top pursue concentrated study is specific skills.
+Once you have developed basic skills you need to pick a track to pursue concentrated study.
 Please pick form the following tracks:

 1. [Web Developer](./web-developer.md).
 This track is ideal as a prerequisite for Front End Software Engineer apprenticeships.
 You will learn Javascript, HTML, CSS and React.